top of page

 • the people-led one: last-minute cover, small on-the-ground adaptations, the “I’ll stay on and finish this” moments.

+Volunteers often carry critical components of that core, which is why a drop in volunteer numbers feels disproportionately large.
 Take for example a community food programme.
-On paper volunteers pack boxes and hand out food; in practice they coordinate rota changes, adapt meals to meet client needs, unlock the building when staff are delayed and tidy up long after others have gone.
+On paper volunteers pack boxes and hand out food; in practice they coordinate rota changes, adapt meals to meet client needs, and tidy up long after others have gone.
 As one volunteer put it,

 “I’m not just packing boxes.
 I’m the glue holding this together.”